 A Walk on the Wild Side: Answering the Call of the Wild is a unique event, offering participants the opportunity to meet highly respected wild Animal Ambassadors, participate in shamanic ceremonies and learn from them over four days at Earthfire Institute.

-In 2010 I had the privilege of leading a group of people and animals in this first-ever of its kind event at Earthfire Institute Wildlife Sanctuary and Retreat Center.
+In 2010 I had the privilege of leading a group of people and animals in this first-ever of its kind event at Earthfire Institute.
 Each event has been life-changing for participants, myself included.

-For the seventh consecutive year we will gather once again to participate in ceremony with the Animal Ambassadors, united by our mutual purpose of expanding and deepening our connections.
+For our 10th year we will once gather again to participate in ceremony with the Animal Ambassadors, united by our mutual purpose of expanding and deepening our connections.

 Located at the western foot of the Grand Tetons, Earthfire Institute is set amidst sagebrush vistas with an uninterrupted view of the magnificent jagged snowcapped peaks of the Grand Tetons.